ToruNiina/toml11/README.md

 toml::from_toml(i, data.at("something"));
 ```

-### sanitizing UTF-8 codepoints
+### Sanitizing UTF-8 codepoints

-toml11 shows warning if a value of an escape sequence to represent unicode character exceeds the range of unicode.
+toml11 shows warning if a value of an escape sequence used to represent unicode character exceeds the unicode range.

 ```console
 [warning] input codepoint (0011FFFF) is too large to decode as a unicode character.
 The result may not be able to render to your screen.